-From 1998 to 2003 Oscar’s studio was located in the thriving Pomona Artist Colony.
+From 1998 to 2003 Oscar’s studio was located in the Pomona Arts Colony.
 Oscar also worked closely with late Gilbert “Magu” Lujan in expanding his Mental Menudos that met regularly at the Mexican Cultural Institute in Los Angeles for 2 years.
 In December 2005/January 2006, Oscar served as a representative with a People of Color Delegation, visiting the autonomous zones established and governed by the Zapatistas in Chiapas, Mexico.
 Oscar was also co-founder and Art Director of Chican@ Art Magazine during its first year.

 Oscar has curated, guest curated and co-curated many exhibitions.
 In 2008, Oscar curated 5 exhibitions at Galeria Rustica in the Pomona Arts Colony.
 In 2010, Oscar was instrumental in Self Help Graphics participation in the international print fair, Philagraphica.
 He also curated a Self Help Graphics and Art exhibition at Sol Collective in Sacramento, CA and co-curated a day of the dead exhibition at Smoking Mirrors Gallery in Pomona.
 In 2013 he c0-curated LA/SA (Los Angeles/San Antonio), and again in 2016 for Gravelmouth Gallery in San Antonio, Texas.
 Currently he is working on two Pacific Standard Time: LA/LA exhibitions.